Michael is an author with a passion for the environment. He is trying to save the planet, one reader at a time!

-- The Bengal tiger is the least endangered of the remaining subspecies and estimated to be nearly 2,000 left in Bangladesh, Nepal, and India
+- The Bengal tiger is the least endangered of the remaining subspecies.
+It is estimated that there is nearly 2,000 left in Bangladesh, Nepal, and India.

 How Wild Tigers Hunt Their Prey

-Tigers are the largest breed of Asian cats, instead of scent, they hunt primarily relying on their extraordinary vision and hearing capabilities.
-Tigers have been documented to hunt together, but usually prefer tracking and hunting prey on their own.
-Tigers are very solitary animals, and prefer to be alone and mark and periodically patrol their own territory.
+Tigers are the largest breed of Asian cats.
+Instead of scent, they hunt primarily relying on their extraordinary vision and hearing capabilities.
+Tigers have been documented to hunt together, but they usually prefer tracking and hunting prey on their own.
+Tigers are very solitary animals.
+They prefer to be alone and periodically patrol their own territory.

-They prefer stalking their prey through stealth, and then pouncing with lightning quick ferocity.
-Tigers can hunt, kill and consume upwards to 100 pounds of meat in one feeding.
-Additionally, their territories are factored by the prey that is readily available to them, and they generally need vast amounts of space.
+They prefer stalking their prey through stealth before pouncing with lightning quick ferocity.
+Tigers can hunt, kill, and consume upwards to 100 pounds of meat in one feeding.
+Additionally, their territories are factored by the prey that is readily available to them.
+They generally need vast amounts of space.

 In every subspecies, the male tigers will be larger than the female tigers.
-The Siberian Tiger, which make up the largest subspecies may track and sneak up on it's prey, even though it can weigh up to 680 pounds.
-The smallest subspecies, the Sumatran can weigh up to 320 pounds.
+The Siberian tiger, which is the largest subspecies, may track and sneak up on its prey even though it can weigh up to 680 pounds.
+The smallest subspecies, the Sumatran, can weigh up to 320 pounds.
 All individual tigers will mark their territory using their urine and fecal matter.
 Here are some interesting facts about tigers:

-- Tigers are capable of stalking and killing animals over twice their size, and is one of the most feared predatory animals in nature.
+- Tigers are capable of stalking and killing animals over twice their size.
+They are one of the most feared predatory animals in nature.

 - The roar of a tiger can be heard over two miles.

-- A tiger's striped coat isn't just for show, but is functional in camouflaging itself from it's prey.
+- A tiger's striped coat isn't just for show; it is functional in camouflaging itself from its prey.

-- Unlike many other cats, tigers feel very comfortable with being in water and swimming.
+- Unlike many other cats, tigers feel very comfortable in water and are excellent swimming.